BMP Converter for Legacy Bitmap Images

-- Convert BMP to PNG, JPEG, WebP, or AVIF with adjustable quality settings in the browser
+- Convert BMP to PNG, JPEG, WebP, AVIF, or TIFF with adjustable quality settings in the browser

 - Crop, resize, and rotate BMP images with platform-specific dimension presets